nsk6704/nsk6704/README.md

 # Hi there, I'm Saketh!

 Greetings!
 I'm Saketh, a passionate and aspiring Data Scientist and Web Developer currently navigating the exciting realms of technology and data.
-Currently pursuing a Bachelors in Engineering in Computer Science from RVCE Bengaluru and simultaneously pursuing a B.S. degree in Data Science and Applications from IIT Madras, I'm on a journey to merge the worlds of data and web development.
+Currently pursuing a Bachelors in Engineering in Computer Science from RVCE Bengaluru and simultaneously pursuing a B.S. degree in Data Science and Applications from IIT Madras, I'm on a journey to understand the nuances in the fields of Web Development and Data Science !

 ## About Me